araobp/unity-robotics/README.md

 ## Robot scene on Godot

-I have give up using Godot for this project...
-Use Unity that is an industry standard platform supporting various 3D capabilities for robotics simulation.
+First I tried to use Godot but gave up using Godot for its 3D capabilties are weak.
+I like Godot but not for a project like this.

 https://github.com/user-attachments/assets/52b701a5-fe86-44a4-b6d0-b4fb5e340124